tamjidrahman/dotfiles/.local/state/nvim/lazy/readme/doc/avante.nvim.md

 > [!IMPORTANT]
 >
 > Avante will only support Claude, and OpenAI (and its variants including azure)out-of-the-box due to its high code quality generation.
-> For all OpenAI-compatible providers, see [wiki](https://github.com/yetone/avante.nvim/wiki) for more details.
+> For all OpenAI-compatible providers, see [wiki](https://github.com/yetone/avante.nvim/wiki/Custom-providers) for more details.

 > [!IMPORTANT]
 >
-> Due to the poor performance of other models, avante.nvim only recommends using the claude-3.5-sonnet model.
+> ~~Due to the poor performance of other models, avante.nvim only recommends using the claude-3.5-sonnet model.~~
-> All features can only be guaranteed to work properly on the claude-3.5-sonnet model.
+> ~~All features can only be guaranteed to work properly on the claude-3.5-sonnet model.~~
-> We do not accept changes to the code or prompts to accommodate other models.
-Otherwise, it will greatly increase our maintenance costs.
+> ~~We do not accept changes to the code or prompts to accommodate other models.
+Otherwise, it will greatly increase our maintenance costs.~~
-> We hope everyone can understand.
-Thank you!
+> ~~We hope everyone can understand.
+Thank you!~~

+> [!IMPORTANT]
+>
+> Since avante.nvim now supports [cursor planning mode](./cursor-planning-mode.md), the above statement is no longer valid! avante.nvim now supports most models!
+If you encounter issues with normal usage, please try enabling [cursor planning mode](./cursor-planning-mode.md).

 > [!IMPORTANT]
 >